-Amid a global pandemic, professional networking is probably not the first thing that springs to mind as you plan your work week.
-But for senior leaders, it’s actually an ideal time to reach out and connect.
+With busy schedules and high-pressure jobs, professional networking is probably not the first thing that springs to mind as you plan your work week.
+But for senior leaders, cultivating a strong professional network is essential, even when you’re not actively in career transition

 A strong network delivers in countless ways, helping you: